rust-lang/book/src/ch15-01-box.md

 <figcaption>

-Listing 15-4: Definition of `List<T>` that uses `Box<T>` in order to have a known size
+Listing 15-4: Definition of `List` that uses `Box<T>` in order to have a known size

 </figcaption>
 </figure>

-The compiler will be able to figure out the size it needs to store a `List<T>` value.
-Rust will look at `List<T>`, and again start by looking at the `Cons` variant.
-The `Cons` variant will need the size of whatever `T` is, plus the space to store a `usize`, since a box always has the size of a `usize`, no matter what it's pointing to.
+The compiler will be able to figure out the size it needs to store a `List` value.
+Rust will look at `List`, and again start by looking at the `Cons` variant.
+The `Cons` variant will need the size of `i32` plus the space to store a `usize`, since a box always has the size of a `usize`, no matter what it's pointing to.
 Then Rust looks at the `Nil` variant, which does not store a value, so `Nil` doesn't need any space.
 We've broken the infinite, recursive chain by adding in a box.
-This is the main area where boxes are
-useful: breaking up an infinite data structure so that the compiler can know what size it is.
+This is the main area where boxes are useful: breaking up an infinite data structure so that the compiler can know what size it is.
 We'll look at another case where Rust has data of unknown size in Chapter 17 when we discuss trait objects.

 Even though you won't be using boxes very often, they are a good way to understand the smart pointer pattern.
 Two of the aspects of `Box<T>` that are